Barclays Emirates Credit Cards Offering Big Welcome & Spending Bonuses

 Barclays & Emirates US credit card basics

-In September 2020, Emirates and Barclays launched co-branded credit cards.
+Emirates and Barclays issue two co-branded credit cards.
 Emirates notes that the US market has the second largest membership base of Skywards members, as there are a total of over 2.5 million members.
 These cards are intended to increase that membership base in the US.

-These cards are the latest to be issued by Barclays in the travel space:
+These are only some of the cards issued by Barclays in the travel space:

 • Barclays issues airline credit cards for American, Frontier, Hawaiian, JetBlue, and Lufthansa